 “Until recently, it has been generally presumed that direct procurement insurance taxes must be paid to a policyholder’s home state on the entire premium paid under an insurance policy, regardless of where the insurance risks are located.
-However, new case law has thrown into question the extent to which states can tax direct procurement insurance transactions on 100% of the premium thereunder when the risks covered are located in multiple jurisdictions,” Lerner and Anastasia write.
+However, new case law has thrown into question the extent to which states can tax direct procurement insurance transactions on 100% of the premium thereunder when the risks covered are located in multiple jurisdictions,” Lerner writes.

 To read the full article, visit Locke Lord’s InsureReinsure blog.